-Through the Illinois Lead Program, Ford County Public Health Department (FCPHD) offers lead testing to children age 6 and younger, which helps identify children who may be at risk for lead poisoning.
+Through the Illinois Lead Program, Ford County Public Health Department (FCPHD) offers lead testing to children ages 6 and younger, which helps identify children who may be at risk for lead poisoning.
 Through this program, FCPHD also provides information on prevention, intervention, and appropriate renovation that will reduce potential lead hazards.

 What is lead poisoning?